 Student employees must comply with policies of the Board of Trustees of Southern Illinois University, requiring all newly hired and rehired employees, as a condition of employment to participate in a direct deposit program.

-Students must complete the off-line Ethics Training for Student Employees and the Illinois Mandated Reporter Acknowledgement Form at the time of hire.
+Students must complete the offline Ethics Training for Student Employees, the Illinois Mandated Reporter Acknowledgement Form, and the Harassment and Discrimination Prevention Training at the time of hire.

 NCAA athletes must comply with NCAA regulations regarding the employment of student-athletes.
 The Coordinator of Student-Athlete Employment determines employment eligibility and grants permission for employment.

 Students must comply with the Illinois Campus Security Act requiring a pre-employment background investigation for student employment positions identified as security-sensitive positions.
-The student must submit an "Authorization to Hire" letter to Financial Aid, Student Employment Services, along with the Student Employment Referral, I-9 Form, and other hiring documents.
+The student must submit an "Authorization to Hire" letter to the Career Development Center, Student Employment Services, along with the Student Employment Referral, I-9 Form, and other hiring documents.

 Graduate students with 1/4-time assistantships are allowed to work in the student employment program up to 10 hours a week.
 Graduate students with more than a 1/4-time assistantship are not allowed to work in the student employment program.
 Students are not allowed to work in faculty/staff or civil service (including extra-help) positions while active in the student employment program.